Gadzhimurad Rashidov

-Nicknamed the All-American killer, Rashidov holds an undefeated 5–0 record against American wrestlers, who combine fifteen All-American honors and nine NCAA Division I National titles.
+Nicknamed the All-American killer, Rashidov holds an undefeated 5–0 record against American wrestlers, who combined have earned 19 All-American honors and 10 NCAA Division I National titles.
+He also holds wins over 11 different World and Olympic champions.

 Background

 Rashidov was born and raised in the Gubden village, Dagestan.
-He started wrestling at the age of six on his home, under his father.
+He started wrestling at the age of six at his home, under his father.

 After finishing high school in 2011, he moved to Kaspiysk, and started training at Gamidov's Wrestling Academy, in Makhachkala.
 As the trips from his house to the school were too long, he switched to Kuramagomedov's wrestling academy, which is located in Kaspiysk, under Said Gireyev and his father.

 Career

 Age-group

 Rashidov was a two-time Cadet World Champion in 2011 and 2012, and a two-time Junior World Championship silver medalist, in 2014 and 2015.

 Senior level

 2012-2015

 Rashidov made his senior freestyle debut in 2012, when he placed third at the Ali Aliev Memorial International.
 In 2015, after placing fifth at the Ivan Yarygin Grand Prix, Rashidov claimed a bronze medal at the Russian Nationals, and then went on to help the Russian Team win gold at the European Nations Cup.